konsumer/easy-ffmpeg/README.md

 This has exactly the same interface as [node-fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg).
-It's a thin wrapper that includes binaries for mac, windows, and linux on 32 & 64 bit.
+It's a thin wrapper that includes binaries for mac, windows, and linux.

 You can install it with `npm install easy-ffmpeg`